Senate GOP approves framework for Trump's tax breaks and spending cuts after late-night session

 “Let the voting begin," Senate Majority Leader John Thune, R-S.D., said Friday night.

 Among them were proposals to ban tax breaks for the super-wealthy, end Trump's tariffs, clip his efforts to shrink the federal government and protect Medicaid, Social Security and other services.
 One, in response to the Trump national security team's use of Signal, sought to prohibit military officials from using any commercial messaging application to transmit war plans.
-They all failed.
+They all failed, though a GOP amendment to protect Medicare and Medicaid was accepted.

-Democrats accused Republicans of laying the groundwork for cutting key safety net programs such as Medicaid and nutritional assistance to help pay for more than $5 trillion tax cuts they say disproportionately benefit the rich.
+Democrats accused Republicans of laying the groundwork for cutting key safety net programs to help pay for more than $5 trillion tax cuts they say disproportionately benefit the rich.

 “Trump's policies are a disaster," said Senate Democratic Leader Chuck Schumer of New York, as is Elon Musk's Department of Government Efficiency.
 “Republicans could snuff it out tonight, if they wanted.”